TheArchitect2000/bkc_node_ethereum_testnet/Cardano.md

 ```
 ___

-### To creat key pairs, addresses and certifications:
+### To create key pairs, addresses and certifications:
 ```
 cd
 mkdir keys